- <div style="background-image:url(/live/image/gid/6/width/1600/height/300/crop/1/30485_library.rev.1454952369.png)"/>

 Lake Forest College is committed to the highest standards of academic honesty.
 These standards reflect the core values of our institution and, thus, are reflected in our mission statement.
 The standards include integrity, respect, conscientiousness, self-discipline, and civility.
 Such standards are central to the process of intellectual inquiry, the development of individual character, and the maintenance of a civilized community.
 The integrity of academic life depends on cooperation among students, faculty, and administrators.

-Examples of Academic Dishonesty include, but are not limited to:
+Examples of academic dishonesty include, but are not limited to:

 - Procuring in an unauthorized manner the questions or answers of any examination or employing unauthorized aids while taking an examination.

 - Representing any work product as one’s own that was done in whole or in part by another person or in collaboration with another person without attribution or proper citation.
 This includes incorporating the work of other students or of unpublished items.

 - Submitting the same paper for credit in more than one course without the written consent of all instructors involved.